aptech/docs/docs/CR-svd.rst

 ----------------
 .. function:: svd(x)

-    :param x: NxP matrix whose singular values are to be computed.
+    :param x:
-    :type x: TODO
+    :type x: NxP matrix whose singular values are to be computed

     :returns: s (*Mx1 vector*), where M = min(N,P), containing the singular values of x arranged in descending order.